 Actions:

-Determine Dewey Beach’s coastal adaptation goals (protection, accommodation, retreat, or preservation), which may be different for different sections of the Town.
+The Town should determine Dewey Beach’s coastal adaptation goals (protection, accommodation, retreat, or preservation), which may be different for different sections of the Town.

-Assess potential vulnerabilities (by area, number, and type of structures, etc.) to assist in future decision making.
+The Town should assess potential vulnerabilities (by area, number, and type of structures, etc.) to assist in future decision making.

-Determine if and when regulations should incorporate more restrictive requirements (i.e. new structures should be designed to be more resilient to flooding and other impacts).
+The Town should determine if and when regulations should incorporate more restrictive requirements (i.e. new structures should be designed to be more resilient to flooding and other impacts).

 Objective: Ensure future development will be constructed in a habitable and safe way,